How To Get a Drivers' License in Ohio?

 Get the license!

-After the driving test and completing the driving course, it’s time to get a license.
-Once you manage to pass both the learner’s permit and probationary driving license phase, you now need to obtain the full driving license in Ohio!
+After completing the driving test and course, it’s time to get a license.
+After passing both the learner’s permit and probationary driving license phases, you’ll need to obtain the full driving license in Ohio!

 The school awards you with a Certificate of Completion that you present to your BMV office.
 Similarly, when applying for a TIPIC for the license, you need to carry some forms to prove your identification.

-More so, you need to show the instruction permit and a 50-hour affidavit to show you completed all the requirements.
-The great part is that you will not do any more exams or visit the BMV.
+Furthermore, you must present both the instruction permit and a 50-hour affidavit to demonstrate completion of all requirements.
+The significant part is that you will not have to take any more exams or visit the BMV.
 The license automatically updates to a full driving license without any restrictions after you turn 18.

 Final verdict

 Acquiring a driving license in Ohio is not as simple as getting a learner’s permit.
 Besides passing the knowledge test, there is more to do.
-You must pass the road test, which is hard too if you haven’t done much practice.
+You must pass the road test, which can be tough if you haven’t done much practice.

 Digest of Ohio Motor Vehicle Laws has details that will guide you further regarding the licensure process.
-The information can as well be accessed in Somali and Espanol too.
+The information can also be accessed in Somali and Spanish.
 In addition, for new residents with a valid license from a different state and seeking to get one from Ohio, they can get more detailed information from the Digest.